-Method of administration

-Tadalafil is available as 2.5, 5, 10, and 20 mg film-coated tablets for oral use.
+Method of administration Tadalafil 10mg film-coated tablets are for oral use.
+Tadalafil 20 mg film-coated tablets are for oral use.

 4.3 Contraindications

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.